The Worldcom Scandal Explained

 Understanding the Accrual Method

-When a business incurs an expense, accounting rules state that the cost of that expense should be allocated over the entire period it will benefit the company.
+When a business incurs an expense, certain accounting rules state that the cost of that expense should be allocated over the entire period it will benefit the company.
 This attempt to match revenues with the cost it took to generate those revenues is known as the accrual method.
-An illustration will help:
+The following illustration will help:

-Thankfully, Sherry’s accountants come to her rescue and tell her that the $7,500 must be allocated over the entire period it is going to benefit the company.
+Thankfully, Sherry’s accountants come to her rescue and tell her that she needs to allocate the $7,500 over the life of the cotton candy machine, or entire period it is going to benefit the company.
 Since the cotton candy machine is expected to last five years, Sherry can take the cost of the cotton candy machine and divide it by five ($7,500 / 5 years = $1,500 per year.)
-Instead of realizing a one-time expense, the company can subtract $1,500 each year for the next five years, reporting earnings of $8,500.
+Instead of realizing a large expense in one year, the company can expense $1,500 each year for the next five years, reporting earnings of $8,500.
 This allows the investor to get a more accurate picture of the company's economic reality.

-In the example, the purchase of the cotton candy machine is a type of capital expenditure.
+In the example above, the purchase of the cotton candy machine is a type of capital expenditure.
 Capital expenditures are expenses that a company incurs to pay for assets such as a factory, machinery, or equipment.
-This accrual method of accounting for capital expenditures does not apply to operating expenses such as materials, salaries, office supplies and the like.
+The accrual method of accounting for capital expenditures does not apply to operating expenses such as raw materials, salaries, marketing costs, or office supplies.

 How does this apply to Worldcom?
 The company's CFO, Scott Sullivan, fraudulently took billions of dollars in operating expenses and spread them out across so-called property accounts, which are a type of capital expense account.
-This allowed Worldcom to charge the expenses off slowly, and in smaller amounts, instead of reporting them immediately to investors.
-In 2001, the company reported a $1.4 billion profit.
-Had the operating costs not been incorrectly hidden, Worldcom would have lost money for fiscal 2001 as well as first-quarter 2002.
+This allowed Worldcom to show the expenses in smaller amounts over a span of years, instead of reporting them immediately to investors.
+As a result, in 2001, the company reported a $1.4 billion profit.
+Had the operating costs been correctly reported, Worldcom would have lost money for fiscal 2001 as well as first-quarter 2002.

 WorldCom CEO Bernard Ebbers was sentenced to 25 years in jail for his role in the scandal, and Sullivan was sentenced to five years.
 The company went bankrupt, recording the largest bankruptcy in American history until the financial crisis of 2008.
 Thousands of people lost their jobs.
 Worldcom emerged from bankruptcy and re-emerged as MCI.
 (MCI is now a subsidiary of Verizon.)